Easter Festivities In Europe You Can’t Miss

 Easter in Italy is referred to by the Italians as La Pasqua.
 Unlike the other European countries, you won’t see the Easter rabbit or Easter egg hunts in Italy.
 This joyous celebration is all about beloved traditions.

-In Rome, a vigil is held at St. Peter’s Basilica on Holy Saturday.
+In Rome, a vigil is happening at St. Peter’s Basilica on Holy Saturday.
 It starts at 9 pm and goes on until midnight as it brings in the start of Easter morning.
 On Easter Sunday, the most awaited mass begins with the Pope delivering a blessing on the porch.

 Because of the Pope and the Vatican, Rome is a destination for Easter festivities in Europe.
 People come from all over the globe to participate in the celebrations and attend the Vatican Palm Sunday mass.
 Because it’s free, it can get pretty crowded.